xtuml/bridgepoint/doc-bridgepoint/notes/8470_8600_graphics_reconciliation_problems_int.md

 ------------
 7.1 Assure graphics reconciliation works for models with supertype/subtype relationships.
-* Import a model that has a supertype and multiple suptypes (and no graphics)
+* Import a model that has a supertype and multiple subtypes (and no graphics)
 * Open Model Explorer and select the model
 * BridgePoint Utilities > Reconcile Graphics
 * Result is that the graphics are correctly reconciled